byronka/minum/README.md

 System requirements:
 --------------------

+JDK 20 is _required_

-developed on a MacBook Pro with OS 12.0.1, with OpenJDK 19, GNU Make 3.81 and Rsync 2.6.9 and on a Windows 10 64-bit professional, on Cygwin, OpenJDK 19, Gnu Make 4.4 and Rsync 3.2.7
+Developed on a MacBook Pro with OS 12.0.1, with OpenJDK 20, GNU Make 3.81 and Rsync 2.6.9 and on a Windows 10 64-bit professional, on Cygwin, OpenJDK 20, Gnu Make 4.4 and Rsync 3.2.7

+Production deployment to a CentOS-like distro called _Oracle-Linux_ , version 8.7, on Oracle Cloud.

 Directories:
 ------------